-• Call your county property tax assessor and ask, "Can a church let a for-profit business use the church's building on a regular basis without harming the church's property tax exemption?"

-- Cease offering space to for-profit businesses.
+- Call the government agency responsible for assessing property tax.
+In most states that is your local county property tax assessor.
+In other states, it may be the state department of revenue.
+Ask the person with the knowledge and authority to assess property tax, "Can a church let a forprofit business use the church's building on a regular basis without harming the church's property tax exemption?" - Cease offering space to for-profit businesses.
 Draft a policy prohibiting the use of the church's property by for-profit businesses on a regular, continual basis. - Continue being generous, especially to nonprofit homeschool groups. - Explain to the business owner that she can convert her for-profit business to a nonprofit organization with a religious and educational purpose.
 It involves giving up control of her business activities to a board, drafting bylaws, incorporating as a nonprofit with the state, etc. It takes time and money, but then the nonprofit organization could use the church's space without being concerned about threatening the church's property tax exemption. - Ask anyone desiring to use the church's space if they are a nonprofit organization and perhaps ask for bylaws, Articles of Nonprofit Incorporation, or the IRS 501(c)(3) determination letter as proof of their nonprofit status and religious purpose. - Seek competent legal advice on use of your church's property regarding property tax exemption, UBIT, and inurement.